LibraryOfCongress/seeing-lost-enclaves/research/images.md

 ![Annotated images of Central Baptist Church, highlighting a Chop Suey sign on a neighboring building, an awning with "ORIENTAL RESTAURANT," and a view of the building from a second angle.](images/images-central-baptist.png)
 _Images of Central Baptist Church from the [Rhode Island State Archives](https://www.sos.ri.gov/divisions/state-archives)_

 "Looking in the background" is how I would describe my approach for _many_ of the images I was able to find of Providence's Chinatown.
-See how in the above image, the same building to the left side, which on careful inspection also has an awning labelled "ORIENTAL RESTAURANT," appears again in a second image from the RI State Archives, again in the background of a photograph of Central Baptist Church, with ladders leaning against it.
+See how in the above image, the same building to the left side, which on careful inspection also has an awning labeled "ORIENTAL RESTAURANT," appears again in a second image from the RI State Archives, again in the background of a photograph of Central Baptist Church, with ladders leaning against it.

 ## Online image search